 If you want to end your lease early, you will need to pay a termination fee to the finance company.
 This is normally 50% of the total remaining rentals left.

-For example, if you are paying £300 a month & have a year left on your lease, you would need to pay £1,800 to cancel your agreement early.
+For example, if you are paying £300 a month and have a year left on your lease, you would need to pay £1,800 to cancel your agreement early.

 Returning A Lease Car Late

-The leasing company will contact you before your agreement ends to book a time & place for collection.
+The leasing company will contact you before your agreement ends to book a time and place for collection.
 That way, you don't need to worry about bringing the car back yourself.

 Can I Extend My Contract?

-When your lease ends & you make your final rental payment, you can start another contract with a brand-new car of your choice.
-Whether you're looking for an Audi, Mercedes-Benz or Citroën, we're sure to have the vehicle you want at a great price.
-Check out all our latest special offers & find the best value today on your next car.
+When your lease ends and you make your final rental payment, you can start another contract with a brand-new car of your choice.
+Whether you're looking for an Audi, BMW or Tesla, we're sure to have the vehicle you want at a great price.
+Check out all our cheapest car lease dealsand find the best value today on your next car.